Wuhsha al-dallala: Personal relations

+Nonetheless, some the concerns around Abu Sad's status appear to have followed him into adulthood, with Wuhsha investing a lot of money into his education in an attempt to get him accepted by the Jewish community.

-Several documents from the early twelfth century mention relatives of Wuhsha.
-For instance, in July 1150, a woman identified as “the daughter of the daughter of al-Wuhsha” arranged for repairs to her residence in Cairo.
-Other cases include documents from 1133 and 1148, wherein individuals are identified by their connection to her as "al-Wuhsha's relative" or "al-Wuhsha's sister's son".
+Many documents survive wherein individuals are referred in relation to Wuhsha, some pertaining to court cases long after her death.
+For instance, in July 1150, a woman identified as "the daughter of the daughter of al-Wuhsha" arranged for repairs to her residence in Cairo.
+A list of prospective donors includes "the carpenter, the son of al-Wuhsha".
+Documents from 1133 and 1148 feature individuals known as "al-Wuhsha's relative" and "al-Wuhsha's sister's son".